-Please be informed that a similar letter on the same subject has also been sent to the Governments of Uganda and France, and Total Uganda.
+Please be informed that a similar letter on the same subject has also been sent to the Governments of Uganda and France, and Total's headquarters in France.

-Please accept, Mr. Pouyanné, the assurances of our highest consideration.
+Please accept, Mr. Jessua, the assurances of our highest consideration.

 Mary Lawlor Special Rapporteur on the situation of human rights defenders